Shaaali/identity-apps/docs/apis/authentication.md

     </tr>
 </table>

-Executing the cURL command will provide you with the access token for your application.
-This access token can be used to invoke the management APIs.

 #### Sample access token

+Shown below is a sample access token that you will receive in the response.

 ```
 61985b0e-26c3-38b7-acff-b18ad934eafc
 ```

-### Access the API
+## Access the API
-The developer can use the received access token access token as an **Authorization Bearer** header to access the management APIs.
+You can now use the access token as an **Authorization Bearer** header to access the management APIs.

-This is a sample cURL command template which can be used to invoke the API.
+This is a sample cURL command template for the request.

 ``` js
 curl -X GET "https://api.asgardeo.io/t/<org_name>/scim2/Users" -H "accept: application/scim+json" -H "Authorization: Bearer <access_token>"